 If you are interested in working in the tourism industry, then earning a Bachelor in Tourism and Hospitality may be right for you.
 To get started right away, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-This English-taught professional bachelor's programme prepares you for a career in the international leisure industry.
-In 3 or 4 years’ time, you will become... [+]
+This English-taught professional bachelor's programme prepares you for a career in the hospitality industry. [+]

 UCM's Hospitality Management program offers you educational experiences that will help you address the challenges of business and develop the skills and knowledge necessary for a successful career. [+]